Zyl9393/mouse_strafing/README.md

 # Mouse Strafing
 Strafe in Blender's 3D View using the mouse, while holding down a key.
-Useful for navigating large scenes faster.
+Navigate large scenes faster.
+Maneuver through the cracks.

 ## Some visual stimuli to grab your attention
 <sub><sup>It's hard to show off something that doesn't have much to look at and only really helps you with moving the camera around.</sup></sub>